Hikvision-Codec/Caffe_DFP/README.md

 By comparing it with Caffe-DFP, one can obtain the difference.
 After that, one can migrate the difference to any caffe installed.

+Note that int the above website, you can find the button named "comapre" which directly list the difference.
+Another way is that one can download Caffe_Basline and Caffe_DFP.
+With the help of SVN, it is easy to find the difference.
 #### 2.2.3 Configuration:
 The following tools are necessary to be configured via editing CMakeList.txt, Makefile, or options in using cmake command:
 * Configure CPU_ONLY: turn it on when you test with CPU; turn it off when you test with GPU.